writemorecode/thesis/chapters/method.typ

 It may be worth investigating using other measures of item size here.

 Next, we shall attempt to move items from bin $i$ to bin $j$.
+Here, we shall refer to bin $i$ and $j$ as the source and destination bins, respectively.
 If none of the items from bin $i$ can be moved to bin $j$, then the $j$ index is decremented (moved one step to the right).
 Otherwise, items from bin $i$ are moved, in non-increasing order of size, to bin $j$.

-The process of moving an item from bin $i$ to bin $j$ involves four steps.
+The process of moving an item from bin $i$ to bin $j$ involves five steps.
 First, remove the item from the list of items in bin $i$.
 Second, add the item to the list of items in bin $j$.
 Third, re-sort the items in bin $j$.
-Finally, add the item to the bin load of bin $j$.
+Fourth, add the item to the bin load of bin $j$.
-We do not need to subtract the item from the load of bin $i$, since items will never be moved back to a previous bin.
+Finally, remove the item from the bin load of bin $i$.
 Items are only moved to bins with higher utilization than its origin bin.

+Suppose now that all items from the source bin have been moved to other destination bins.
+This means that the source bin is now empty.
+In this case, we move to a new source bin by incrementing the source bin index (moving one step to the left).
+We also reset the destination bin index $j$ to the end of the bin list, by setting $j <- abs(B)$.
+Now, we will describe the most important step of this algorithm.
+We were able to re-pack the items for this time slot in such a way that the source bin was emptied of all items.
+Let $k$ be the bin type of the source bin, and let $z_k$ be the number of bins of type $k$ required to pack all items of this time slot.
+Since the source bin was emptied, we will need one fewer bin of type $k$ to pack the items of this time slot.
+This means setting $z_k <- z_k - 1$.

+It is by this method that we reduce the number of required bins for each type.
+We begin by computing a rough upper bound on the number of each bin type required to pack all items.
+We then attempt to re-pack these items in a better way, aiming to reduce item fragmentation by moving items to bins with higher utilization.
+If one more bins are emptied by this re-packing process, then we can remove these bins from the current bin configuration.
+This in turn yields a smaller valid bin configuration.
+We can then continue this packing-repacking process until we reach an optimal (or near-optimal) bin configuration.

+Suppose now that the source bin is not empty, and that none of the remaining items from the source bin can be moved to the destination bin.
+In this case, we want to attempt to find a new destination bin.
+We also reset the destination bin index $j$ to the end of the bin list, by setting $j <- abs(B)$.

+In any case, we re-sort the list of bins in non-decreasing order of utilization.

 #block(breakable: false, [
   #show: style-algorithm